maxpagels/ope-readme/README.md

     vw (cb_algs.cc:161): direct method can not be used for evaluation --- it is biased.

  ## Policy evaluation with `cb_adf`-format data, using a premade policy

+The `cb_adf` format is especially useful is you have rich features associated with an arm, or a variable number of arms per round.
+In cases where you have the former, you can convert your `cb_adf` data into the equivalent `cb`-format data and follow the section above.
+Unfortunately, using `--eval` with `cb_adf` directly is not currently supported.